Two-photon absorption: Development of the field and potential applications

-Until the early 1980s, TPA was used as a spectroscopic tool.
-Scientists compared the OPA and TPA spectra of different organic molecules and obtained several fundamental structure property relationships.
+Until the early 1980s, two-photon absorption was used as a spectroscopic tool.
+Scientists compared the one-photon absorption and two-photon absorption spectra of different organic molecules and obtained several fundamental structure property relationships.
 However, in late 1980s, applications started to be developed.
 Peter Rentzepis suggested applications in 3D optical data storage.
 Watt Webb suggested microscopy and imaging.
 Other applications such as 3D microfabrication, optical logic, autocorrelation, pulse reshaping and optical power limiting were also demonstrated.

 3D imaging of semiconductors

 It was demonstrated that by using 2-photon absorption charge carriers can be generated spatially confined in a semiconductor device.
 This can be used to investigate the charge transport properties of such device.

 Microfabrication and lithography

-One of the most distinguishing features of TPA is that the rate of absorption of light by a molecule depends on the square of the light's intensity.
-This is different from OPA, where the rate of absorption is linear with respect to input intensity.
+In 1992, with the use of higher laser powers (35 mW) and more sensitive resins/resists, two-photon absorption found its way into lithography.
+One of the most distinguishing features of two-photon absorption is that the rate of absorption of light by a molecule depends on the square of the light's intensity.
+This is different from one-photon absorption, where the rate of absorption is linear with respect to input intensity.
 As a result of this dependence, if material is cut with a high power laser beam, the rate of material removal decreases very sharply from the center of the beam to its periphery.
 Because of this, the "pit" created is sharper and better resolved than if the same size pit were created using normal absorption.